 Regulatory Surveys and Planned Downtime.
 We perform certain regulatory inspections, which we refer to as a special survey, that are due every five years for most of our rigs and an intermediate survey, which is performed every two-and-one-half years, for our North Sea rigs.
 Our operating income is negatively impacted when we perform these required regulatory surveys due to planned downtime during the inspection period.
 Our operating income is also reduced by planned downtime for upgrades, contract preparation and mobilization of rigs; however, in some cases, we may be compensated for all or a portion of this downtime.
-During the remainder of 2023, we expect to incur approximately 95 days of planned downtime, including approximately 61 days for capital modifications, contract preparation and acceptance testing activities for the Ocean Courage, approximately 17 days for contract preparation and mobilization activities for the Ocean BlackHawk, and approximately 17 days for standby, mobilization or demobilization of rigs between well sites.
+During the remainder of 2023, 2024, we expect to incur approximately 95 220 days of planned downtime, including approximately 61 (i) 100 days for capital modifications, contract preparation a shipyard project, as well as mobilization and acceptance testing demobilization activities for the Ocean Courage, BlackRhino approximately 17; (ii) 70 days for contract preparation and mobilization activities for the Ocean BlackHawk GreatWhite, and approximately 17's lower marine riser package (or LMRP) repairs; (iii) 25 days for standby, the Ocean Endeavor's blowout preventer (or BOP) recertification; (iv) 20 days for the Ocean BlackHornet's special survey and (v) five days for the Ocean Apex's mobilization or demobilization of rigs between well sites. activities.
 We can provide no assurance as to the exact timing and/or duration of downtime associated with regulatory inspections, repairs, contract preparation, rig mobilizations and other shipyard projects.
-See " - Contract Drilling Backlog."
+See " Contract Drilling Backlog."

 Physical Damage and Marine Liability Insurance.
-We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico, as defined by the relevant insurance policy.
+Under our primary insurance policies, which renewed effective May 1, 2024, we carry \$50.0 million of U.S. Named Windstorm Coverage, as defined by the relevant insurance policy, for physical damage to our property and equipment with a \$10.0 million deductible per accident or occurrence.
+We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico as defined by the relevant insurance policy, in excess of \$50.0 million.
 If a named windstorm in the U.S. Gulf of Mexico causes significant damage to our rigs or equipment, it could have a material adverse effect on our results of operations, financial condition, and cash flows.
 Under our current insurance policy, we carry physical damage insurance for certain losses other than those caused by named windstorms in the U.S. Gulf of Mexico for which our deductible for physical damage is \$10.0 million per occurrence.
-In addition, we currently carry loss-of-hire insurance on certain of our owned rigs to cover lost cash flow when a rig is damaged (other than when caused by named windstorms in the U.S. Gulf of Mexico).
+In addition, we currently carry loss-of-hire insurance on certain of our owned rigs to cover a portion of lost cash flow when a rig is damaged, (other than when caused by which is a recoverable claim under the physical damage insurance but excludes named windstorms in the U.S. Gulf of Mexico).